con2/konsti/client/src/markdown/KonstiInstructionsEn.md

-## Ropecon 2022
+## Ropecon 2023

-In Ropecon 2022, you can sign up to tabletop role-playing games, larps, and game tournaments in Konsti.
+In Ropecon 2023, Konsti is used to sign up to role-playing games, larps, tournaments, workshops and some other program.

-Gaming Desk (Hall 3) and Larp/RPG Desk (Southern Entrance lobby) will help you with using Konsti.
-You can also get registration code or borrow tablets to use Konsti from the desks.
+The gaming desk (Hall 3) and the larp/RPG Desk (southern entrance lobby) will help you with using Konsti.
+The desks also have shared computers for using Konsti.

 ## How do you use Konsti?